sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 using kha.graphics2.GraphicsExtension;
 ```

-I assume you already know what the code above means.
-If not, check [the manual](http://haxe.org/manual/lf-static-extension.html).
+I you don't what `using` does, you can read about it [here](http://haxe.org/manual/lf-static-extension.html).

 Start extending the ```onRender()``` function.
 ```haxe